Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is concise with two sentences, front-loaded with the action, and no wasted words.
-It efficiently conveys the purpose and return format.
+The description is two sentences, front-loaded with the purpose, and contains zero wasted words.
+Every sentence adds value.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.